MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 # Embed a link in a QR code to make it easy to open a guide in Dynamics 365 Guides

-A Microsoft Dynamics 365 Guides author can embed a link to a guide into a QR code to make it easier for operators to open a file on HoloLens.
+A Microsoft Dynamics 365 Guides author can embed a link to a guide into a QR code to make it easier for operators to open a guide on HoloLens.
 The link can open a guide or go to a specific step within a guide.

 An operator using Dynamics 365 Guides can access the QR code in two different ways: